top of page

 It wasn’t.

 We decided to explore home-based services for Ethan.
-When I later began working with Ethan at home, the difference was immediate.
+When I later began working with him at home, the difference was immediate.
 He greeted me with a smile, eager to show me his favorite toys.
 Instead of shutting down, he was relaxed and ready to play.
 Sometimes we did our sessions on the patio and sometimes on the stairs to his room.
 On the living room floor, we built towers together, communicated naturally, and invited his parents into the process.
 Ethan began communicating with joy and confidence!
-Mom expressed her gratitude for encouraging her to try home-based services.
+His mom expressed gratitude for encouraging her to try home-based services.
 It became a game changer for their entire family!

 This is the power of home-based speech therapy.